 Our air cleaning systems — iWave-C self-cleaning, bi-polar ionization generators — are state of the art, built to kill pathogens of all kinds, including viruses.

-Anyone feeling ill, or who has had a recent positive test or exposure to someone with COVID-19, should not attend worship or church activities until their situation is resolved.
+Anyone feeling ill, or who has had a recent positive test or exposure to a virus, should not attend worship or church activities until their situation is resolved.

 Everyone eligible to be vaccinated is urged to do so and to remain up-to-date on any and all booster shots available.